 Her speaking audiences and consulting clients have included more than 250 corporations, law firms, conferences and universities, including Aetna, Citi, Estée Lauder Companies, GE, Goldman Sachs, Google, J.P.
 Morgan, Pfizer, Verizon, Yale, Harvard, Wharton and Stanford.

 Lindsey’s advice and opinions have appeared in such media outlets as The TODAY Show, The New York Times, The Wall Street Journal, CNN and NPR.

 Lindsey has served as an official ambassador for LinkedIn, a Millennial workplace expert for The Hartford and chair of Cosmopolitan Magazine’s Millennial Advisory Board.

-She is a graduate of Yale University and is based in New York City.
+She is a graduate of Yale University.

 AS SEEN ON

 How does a person become a millennial workplace expert?
 I can’t say I had a specific plan.
 I was fortunate to discover my passion in college while working as a dorm RA (resident advisor).
 I loved everything about it: advising college students on their academics, extracurriculars, career paths and life choices, and serving as a resource for administrators, parents and other “grown-ups” who wanted to understand the students I was advising.

 After college, I went to grad school in Melbourne, Australia, to study women’s entrepreneurship, not realizing I was studying my future.
 Back in the U.S. on my first job interview, the interviewer looked at my resume and said, “A master’s degree in women’s studies?
 That’ll get you nowhere.”